royprigat/Tracribe_React/README.md

 npm run electron-pack
 ```
 This will create both a build(for react) and a dist directory.
-Inside the dist directory you will find the Tracribe executable(Currently only for MacOS).
+Inside the dist directory you will find the Tracribe executable(currently only for MacOS).

 ```
 tracribe_react